a-rose/obs-headless/README.md

 - [docs] copy docs from src
 - [docs] mention evans for tests, with examples
 - [docker] use docker-compose with ffmpeg RTMP servers in containers
-- [docker] split builder and release Dockerfiles
+- [docker] split builder and release Dockerfiles.
+Tagged obs-studio built sources.
 - [*] various TODOs in the code
 - [*] pointers to ref
 - [*] switch to Golang